Vitaliy Guimaraes: Representing Brazil

 In February 2024, 5280 Gymnastics teammate Yul Moldauer posted on Instagram that Guimaraes was continuing his professional gymnastics in Brazil.
 In March 2024, on the Roda de Ginástica podcast, Guimaraes confirmed he had looked at changing nationalities to Brazil in 2022, which was something his parents wanted him to do.
 He competed at the 2024 Brazil Trophy and won a gold on the floor exercise and a silver on the pommel horse.

 In early 2025, Guimaraes' nationality change was confirmed by the International Gymnastics Federation.
 He made his international debut for Brazil at the 2025 Pan American Championships where he helped Brazil finish fourth as a team.
 Later that year Guimaraes was selected to represent Brazil at the 2025 World Championships, marking his first World Championships appearance for any country.

+At the 2026 Pan American Championships, Guimaraes helped Brazil place fourth as a team.
+Individually he won bronze on floor exercise behind Jorge Vega and Ángel Barajas.